-Saturday, November 19 - Outdoor festivities begin at 2pm at the "Big Tree" in the Marketplace Center.
+Saturday, November 18 (to be confirmed for 2017) - Outdoor festivities begin at 2pm at the "Big Tree" in the Marketplace Center.
 Look for carolers and other performances all afternoon, with the Tree Lighting ceremony and entertainment beginning at 7pm.
 Lights go on at about 8pm.

 More to do nearby: Get all your holiday shopping done at Faneuil Marketplace.
 Reward yourself with refreshments at one of the historic taverns along nearby Union Street.

 The Mayor turns on the 50,000 glowing blue lights along the 260 foot trellis (shown in photo below) and 14 nearby trees on Monday, November 20, 5pm (to be confirmed for 2017) in Christopher Columbus Park (110 Atlantic Ave), transforming the waterfront park into a magical light garden through the holiday season.
 The event includes music, entertainment, and refreshments.

 More to do: Don't miss the chance to have dinner in the North End!
 You'll find most restaurants along Salem and Hanover Streets.